-- Virus Intrusion: Viruses are malicious code that may damage the file system on your hard disk, making it corrupt.
+- Virus Intrusion: Viruses are malicious codes that tend to damage the file system on your hard disk.

 - Damaged Master Boot Record (MBR): If the boot sector (the hard disk sector that contains MBR) of your internal hard disk gets damaged, the disk turns corrupt and fails to boot or load the operating system (OS).

 - Bad Sectors: An HDD has millions of sectors that store data.
-At times, data can’t be written or read from some sectors (bad sectors).
+Sometimes, the sectors become damaged, (bad sectors) which means you can read or write data on that sector.
 Too many bad sectors result in hard disk corruption.

 - Age and Usage: When a hard disk is used for a long time, it gets deteriorated and may get corrupted due to this deterioration.

 - Unsafe Removal (if external): Unsafe removal of external hard disks from the system may also result in corruption.

 You now know what the reasons are for the hard disk to be corrupt.
 If you want to recover data lost due to hard drive corruption, follow the methods mentioned in this post.